 before meals to increase appetite and activate digestive processes.

-Because of its use as a digestive aid, it is often recommended as a supplemental spice to include on a weight loss protocol.
+Because of cardamom's use as a digestive aid, it is often recommended as a supplemental spice to include on a weight loss protocol.

 Cardamom pods can be crushed and or used whole in some recipes but are usually removed before serving.
-Cardamom pods are sometimes briefly dry roasted in some cultures to impart a smoky flavor.
+The pods are sometimes briefly dry roasted in some cultures to impart a smoky flavor.

 Again, making fresh cardamom powder is the optimal way to retain its fragrance, flavor and medicinal aspects.
 Pre-ground powders are the next best option and can be more convenient to have on hand in your spice rack.